mzagame74/4630f2021/tutoring_app/README.txt

-Tutoring App Project by Matt Zagame and Wilbert
+Tutoring App Project by Matt Zagame and Wilbert De la Rosa

 This app aims to facilitate the tutoring process for college students by allowing them to readily schedule in-person meetings with verified tutors, based on the school they attend.
 Tutors can also register on the app to make the tutoring process easier.